RBhupi/Sage-QuickRef/README.md

 :warning:==Do not forget to stop the plugins== after testing or it will run forever.

 ### 2. Check if it worked
-Login to the Sage portal and follow the instructions from section [See Your Data on Sage Portal](https://hackmd.io/iKUbbfZ7RYGbXT_tnBd1vg?both#See-Your-Data-on-Sage-Portal)
+Login to the Sage portal and follow the instructions from the section [See Your Data on Sage Portal](https://hackmd.io/iKUbbfZ7RYGbXT_tnBd1vg?both#See-Your-Data-on-Sage-Portal)

 ### 3. Troubleshooting Failed Plugin
 When you encounter a failing/long pending job with an error, you can use the following steps to help you diagnose the issue: